 COMMONLY PRESCRIBED RLS MEDICATIONS

-Some of the most frequently prescribed RLS medications are listed below, accompanied by details of the recommended starting and maximum daily dosage, how long it takes for a dose to become fully effective, the expected half-life of the drug (how long a drug takes to lose half its strength) and possible side-effects.
-We would like to thank our friends at King's College Hospital, London, for providing this chart to us.
+Some of the most frequently prescribed RLS medications are listed below, accompanied by details of the recommended starting, average and maximum daily dosage, and the expected half-life of the drug (how long a drug takes to lose half its strength).

 Please note that the following is an overview and does not capture every medication used to treat RLS.
 You may also find that the amount you are prescribed differs from the doses suggested below.
 These details are for information only but we hope they will help you in making informed decisions with your GP.